DenisCB/HyperParamsTuner/README.md

-## HyperOpt based parameter tuner for xgboost and lightgbm
+## HyperOpt based parameter tuner
 Tuning is done in epochs on different cross-validation folds to prevent overfitting.
+Supports lightgbm, xgboost and sklearn models.